Admissibility procedure

 • The responsibility of another member state of the European Economic Area is established to consider the application; or

-• The application was lodged by a national of a member state of the European Union.
+• The application was lodged by a national of a member state of the European Union

 There are no specific time limits that must be respected by the Ministry of Interior in the first instance procedure for delivering a dismissal decision, and the rules governing the regular procedure are applicable.

 In case of a subsequent application,[2] the admissibility of the application shall be assessed on the basis of the facts and evidence it contains, and in connection with the facts and evidence already used in the previous procedure.
-If it is established that the subsequent application is admissible, a decision shall be rendered once again on the merits of the application, and the previous decision would be revoked.
+If it is established that the subsequent application is admissible, a decision shall be issued once again on the merits of the application, and the previous decision would be revoked.

 Personal interview